 7) Zits totally suck.
 Everybody gets them, they’re always worse around your period and no, don’t squeeze and pick at them and NO, you really really aren’t going to die alone and unloved and unpopular because of them.

 8) For really terrible teen acne, follow the regimen from acne.org.
 Hands down, it’s the most sensible approach for zits ever.

 9) For teenage undereye circles: It’s usually a lack of sleep and/or dehydration, unlike the ones us Olds get as our skin thins and ages.
 Teabags, cucumber slices and a yellow- or apricot-tinted concealer are magic.

 10) Remember that the “natural look” in magazines requires two makeup artists, three hairstylists, four hours, fake eyelashes and a pantsload of Photoshop.
-Watch this.
 It’s okay that you don’t look like that, because NO ONE DOES.

 Published October 23, 2009.
 Last updated June 27, 2018.